 Many of our employees work in Germany and are subject to German employment law.
 Ideas, developments, discoveries and inventions made by such employees and consultants are subject to the provisions of the Gesetz über Arbeitnehmererfindungen, or the German Act on Employees' Inventions, which regulates the ownership of, and compensation for, inventions made by employees.
 We face the risk that disputes can occur between us and such employees or ex-employees pertaining to alleged non-adherence to the provisions of this act.
 Such disputes may be costly to defend and take up our management's time and efforts whether we prevail or not.
 In addition, under the German Act on Employees' Inventions, certain employees retained rights to patents they invented or co-invented prior to 2009.
 Although most of these employees have subsequently assigned their interest in these patents to us, there is a risk that the compensation we provide to them may be deemed insufficient and we may be required under German law to increase the compensation due to such employees for the use of the patents.
+In those cases where employees have not assigned their interests to us, we may need to pay compensation for the use of those patents.
 If we are required to pay additional compensation or face other disputes under the German Act on Employees' Inventions, our results of operations could be adversely affected.